Table of Content +

 What is the RBI Grade B phase 2 paper 2 (English) pattern?

-The RBI Grade B Phase 2 Paper 2 English (Writing Skills) is a descriptive paper that tests candidates' writing ability.
-Conducted by the Reserve Bank of India, the paper carries 100 marks and includes essay writing, precis writing, and reading comprehension questions.
-The exam duration is 90 minutes, and candidates must type their answers in English using a keyboard.
-This paper mainly checks clarity of thought, writing structure, and communication skills.
+RBI Grade B Phase 2 English (Writing Skills) paper is a descriptive test that evaluates candidates' writing and communication skills.
+It carries 100 marks and includes questions on essay writing, precis writing, and reading comprehension.
+Candidates must type their answers in English within 90 minutes, focusing on clear, structured, and effective writing.

 | Component | Details |